COTS Control Innovation Program

 #Delivering innovation for real-world impact.

 CCIP is a collaborative research partnership between the Foundation and leading institutions with COTS expertise – AIMS, CSIRO, James Cook University and the University of Queensland.
-Our research directly improves the on-ground approach to coral protection by the COTS Control Program.
+Our research directly improves the on-ground approach to coral protection by the COTS Control Program, led by the Great Barrier Reef Marine Park Authority.
 Every coral we save from COTS can reproduce and help repopulate damaged areas.

 #About the Innovation Program